isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 option spaces where DHCP standard options belong are called "dhcp4" and "dhcp6" for the DHCPv4 and DHCPv6 servers, respectively.

-The following command retrieves the IPv6 "DNS Servers" (code 23) option:
+The following command retrieves the IPv6 "DNS Servers" (code 23) option associated with all servers:

 ::